web-widget/web-widget/packages/lifecycle-cache/README.md

 # @web-widget/lifecycle-cache

 This is a simple and powerful end-to-end caching library.

-Its life cycle begins when the server receives a request and ends when the web page is unloaded by the client.
+The cache's lifetime begins when the server receives the request, and it will be serialized and streamed to the client until the client unloads The web page is cleared.

 ## Usage